clnhlzmn/blog/_drafts/copper-kitten.md

 * optimize polymorphic functions to not always use boxed types for integers

 * lots of other optimizations

+Thanks for making it this far!
+Let me know what you think with a comment below.

 [code]: https://github.com/clnhlzmn/CopperKitten
 [makefile]: https://github.com/clnhlzmn/CopperKitten/blob/master/example/simple/makefile